shoshievass/Scaling-Auctions-As-Insurance/README.md

 ### Step 1: Descriptive statistics

 The code in the script `presentation/1_data_description.R` generates the descriptive statistics in the paper.
 The script will generate a number of figures and tables.
-Outputs are stores in the directory `outputs/data_description/`.
+Outputs are stored in the directory `outputs/data_description/`.

 **Language**.
 R.